edgeware/v2l-example-scheduler/README.md

 ## Compatibility

-Currently, this server works towards `ew-vod2cbm` version 0.8.
-It is assumed to be at `localhost:8090`, but another address can be set in the `main.go` file.
+Currently, this server works towards `ew-vod2cbm` version 0.10.
+It is assumed to be at
+`localhost:8090`, but another address can be set in the `main.go` file.
 The `ew-vod2cbm` must have access to the `assets` directory.

+The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with what is to be generated.

 ## How to run the program